 For those coming by car there are some additional advance precautions; see the Car Travel page.

-You may obtain advance weather information for Amherst or any other city from Weather Underground (air travelers should type in Windsor Locks CT, which is the nearest town to Bradley International Airport).
+You may obtain advance weather information for Amherst or any other city from the Weather Channel (air travelers should type in Windsor Locks CT, which is the nearest town to Bradley International Airport).

 Most passengers coming from another country will go through US customs either at an intervening stop (Chicago, New York, etc) or at their Canadian city of departure (Toronto, Montréal).
 Canadian passengers will need proof of identity, for which a passport is the normal expected form.
 Noncitizens of Canada, or citizens of other countries, may need a visa as well as a passport; application for visas must be made several months in advance.
 Check with your local US consulate or visa office, for this and other relevant regulations.

 Our travel advice for Conferences held at the University of Massachusetts has two parts, one to get you to the Campus Center hotel, and the other (at the end of this page) to get you to your hotel room, and to pass on various tips which may help make your stay more pleasant.

 The campus, the town of Amherst, and even the relevant parts of the city of Springfield, are reasonably safe and unproblematic, especially during daylight.
 After dark, use normal extra circumspection.

 Chose from this list of instructions, depending on how you will be coming.
 The instructions are very detailed.
 This is to fill a cultural vacuum.
 The Massachusetts attitude toward those needing directions (including those in charge of highway or building signs) is, "If you weren't born here, forget it."
 Print out, therefore, and bring with you, the instructions that apply to you, plus any included maps and diagrams.
 You may be glad you did.